FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 The theory here was the combination of **Electric** and **Water-type** coverage gave me **excellent options into opposing Water and Fire, and Rock-types**, such as Milotic, Ceruledge, and Tyranitar, who otherwise would wall the team fairly well. **Levitate**, meanwhile, gave me a **defensive switch-in against Ground-type damage**, which this team completely lacked a resistance to before.

 I think this could have worked fairly well if I was willing to put in the time to refine Rotom’s stat spread and moveset.
-But I still kept finding myself not wanting to bring Mega Pyroar to most games, as it still suffered from all of the shortcomings which I had mentioned earlier.
-This was still not how I wanted to be using my Mega slot, so it was back to the drawing board...
+However, I got frustrated by the inconsistency having two moves with 85% or lower accuracy.
+Plus, I still kept finding myself not wanting to bring Mega Pyroar to most games, as it still suffered from all of the shortcomings which I had mentioned earlier.
+Adding a Rotom didn't change that truth.
+Maybe **if we were playing a vanilla format without Megas, these five would be enough.
+But we aren't, so they weren't**.
+And so, it was back to the drawing board...

 <hr class="hr-half">